-The Code does not override existing legislation at local, state or federal government levels.
+The Code is voluntary and does not override existing legislation at local, state or federal government levels.

-Part 2: Code rules
+Part 2: Code Standards

 Governance Standards

 The Remote Food Security Strategy sets best practice and has an intended outcome that remote communities have genuine decision-making authority to determine ownership, governance and management practices of stores in their community.